microsoft/molskill/README.md

 We provide and use by default a pre-trained model on all the data that was collected during the original study.
 If a user wants to train custom models, please check the `train.py` script also included under this repository.

-**Note**: We suggest that you pass the NIBR filters on your compounds before running the default scorer.
+**Note**: The default model and featurizer does not support non-organic elements or molecules with multiple fragments.
+Furthermore we suggest that you pass the NIBR filters on your compounds before running them through default scorer.
 We recommend doing this to avoid out-of-distribution biases, as the provided models have never seen a violating molecule during training time.
 The filters are nowadays available on the RDKit - a guide on how to apply those is provided [here](https://github.com/rdkit/rdkit/tree/master/Contrib/NIBRSubstructureFilters).

 ## Citing